Looking for affordable housing in the City?

 Current Non-Profit Affordable Housing Projects

 St. James Plaza.
 St. James Plaza (previously referred to as the Fillmore) is a 93-unit affordable project on Fillmore Avenue north of North Beauregard Street.
 The City approved a loan of up to $5.7 million to the developer, AHC, Inc., from the City's Housing Opportunity Fund in January 2015 to help fund the purchase of the land and the construction of the affordable project.
 AHC also secured conventional financing and $19 million in low-income housing tax credit equity.
-The project is slated to be completed in 2018.
+The project is slated to open in April 2018.
+Click here to watch development progress on the site!
 New!
-Click here to watch development progress on the site!
+To learn about leasing opportunities, click here.

 Ramsey Homes.
 The Alexandria Redevelopment and Housing Authority (ARHA) plans to redevelop the existing 15 public housing units at Ramsey Homes into a new four-story 52-unit mixed-income community through its development entity, Virginia Housing Development LLC.
 The project includes 15 new replacement rental units affordable to households earning up to 30% of the area median income (AMI) (which ranged from $22,850 for a household of one to $32,600 for a household of four in 2016) and 37 new units affordable to households earning up to 50% and 60% AMI.
 In February 2017 City Council approved a loan of up to $2.0 million to pay for required offsite infrastructure improvements and other amenities; the loan is funded from proceeds of ARHA’s repayment of the City’s 2008 Glebe Park loan.
 New!
 In May 2017 ARHA qualified for low-income housing tax credit equity to help finance the redevelopment.

 Lacy Court.
 Lacy Court is a 44-unit garden-style apartment complex in the Del Ray neighborhood; 18 of the rental units are affordable to households earning at or below 50% of the area median income (AMI) (which ranged from $38,650 for a 1-person household to $55,150 for a 4-person household in 2017), with the remaining 26 units affordable at 60% AMI (which ranges from $46,380 for a 1-person household to $66,180 for a 4-person household in 2017).
 The City provided Housing Opportunities Fund loans to RPJ Housing to acquire the property, along with Arbelo and Longview Terrace Apartments, in 2007 and 2009 to preserve the units as dedicated affordable housing.
 The property was subsequently transferred to the Alexandria Housing Development Corporation (AHDC).
 Despite being constructed in the early 1950's, Lacy Court has never undergone substantial renovations.
-New!
 In May 2017 AHDC qualified for low-income housing tax credit equity to help finance the replacement of/upgrades to all building systems, including roofs; upgrades to unit interiors, including kitchens and bathrooms; improvements of hallways and common areas, as well as exterior enhancements and landscaping.
 City Council approved AHDC's refinancing plan in January 2017.
+A relocation plan has been developed in coordination with the City to address the housing needs of current residents.
+Renovation is anticipated to commence in early Spring 2018.

 PROJECTS UNDER REVIEW